Gaara95/website/arduino_basics/arduino_basics.md

 The end of the `void loop()` function.

-Now that you understand what the code does, try changing around some things, like the delay time, try lowering the delay time to really small amounts of time and see what happens.
+Now that you understand what the code does, try changing around some things, like the delay time, try lowering the delay time to really small amounts of time and see what happens, it's pretty interesting.

 ## LED waves